input-output-hk/iogx/README.md

 IOGX is a flake template that facilitates the development of Haskell projects at IOG.

-_The vision is to provide a JSON-like, declarative interface to Nix, so that developers unfamiliar with the language may independently maintain and add to the Nix sources with minimal effort and maximum pleasure._
+_The vision is to provide a JSON-like, declarative interface to Nix, so that developers unfamiliar with the language may independently maintain and add to the Nix sources with minimum effort and maximum pleasure._

 To get started run:
 ```bash
 nix flake init --template github:input-output-hk/iogx
 ```

-This will generates a [`flake.nix`](./template/flake.nix) as well as a [`nix` folder](./template/nix) containing a number of file templates.
+This will generates a [`flake.nix`](./template/flake.nix) as well as a [`nix`](./template/nix) folder containing a number of file templates.

 These files constitute IOGX's *filesystem-based* API.

-You will fill in the templates in the [`nix` folder](./template/nix) while leaving [`flake.nix`](./template/flake.nix) largely untouched.
+You will fill in the templates in the [`nix`](./template/nix) folder while leaving [`flake.nix`](./template/flake.nix) largely untouched.

 **IOGX will populate your [flake outputs](#310-flake-outputs-format) based on the contents of the nix folder.**